What to put in the i401k?

 Read the Knowledge post here to understand why this does not work.
 It’s the dark side and leads to pain and suffering.
 Messing up picking individual stocks (and you will) means you’ll be stressed and poorer, and your spouse and dog will leave you.
 Maybe allocate 2% of your portfolio to stock picking if you want to be adventurous.
 Then it can be fun as you’re not risking your later-life pile of moolah on a wacko meme stock!

-Here are some links if you want to read more about the Three-Fund Portfolio.
-Smarter people than me came up with it:
+The links below will take you to read more about the Three-Fund Portfolio.
+Smarter people than me came up with it.

 https://www.bogleheads.org/wiki/Three-fund_portfolio